Temporary Import Permits Service

 B. Costs – $130 USD

-C. The temporary import permit will be couriered to you before your departure to South Africa
+C. The temporary import permit will be couriered to you before your departure to South Africa or to a handling agent at the port.

 Please contact the PHASA office if you have any queries concerning the temporary importation of your firearms.